fac-members/fac-slides/src/slides/term-3/welcome-talk/index.md

 ## 2019

-- Reuben and Gregor complete the course as part of FAC17 🚀
+- Gregor completes the course as part of FAC17 🚀

 ---

 ## 2020

-- Oli and Gregor join the team 🌱
+- Gregor joins the team 🌱
 - FAC19 experience two weeks of working in Space4 before FAC goes remote for the remainder of the year
 - We publish our new curriculum